syncfusion-content/wpf-docs/wpf/SfChart/Series.md

 ### Fast Line

 The [`FastLineSeries`](http://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.FastLineSeries.html#) is a special kind of line series that can render a collection with a huge number of datapoints.
-This was rendered using polyline segment.
+FastLine is rendered using polyline segment.

 {% highlight xaml %}